The MochiKirin Blog

 So we built BookPilot

-The guest stays in Messenger — no app to download, no website to visit, no form to fill out.
-And the resort owner?
-They get a notification on their phone and only need to step in for one thing: confirming the payment screenshot.
+The guest stays in Messenger — no app to download, no website to visit.
+And the resort owner gets a notification and only needs to step in for confirming the payment screenshot.

 BookPilot is coming soon